evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ### Seats

-The XPENG G3i accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The XPENG G3i accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats